usedhondacivic/ECE-4760-POV-Display/index.md

 We built a persistance of vision display which can create any image with a rotating strip of LEDs.

 A persistence of vision (POV) refers to the phenomenon of the human eye in which an image exists for a brief time (10 ms).
 It is an optical illusion in which a visual image seems to persist even when the light from it ceases to enter our eyes.
 Our POV display exploits this phenomena by spinning a one dimensional row of 40 LED's at such a high frequency that a two dimensional display is visible.
-By ensuring that the rotational speed of the LED's is fast enough, we can trasnmit images over Wifi and display them on our system such that the human eye perceives a complete two dimensional image.
+By ensuring that the rotational speed of the LED's is fast enough, we can transmit images over Wifi and display them on our system such that the human eye perceives a complete two dimensional image.

 The overall design of this project can be grouped into three categories: mechanical, electrical, and software design.
 A spinning arm consisting of 40 light emitting diodes (LEDs) as well as a mounting station for the motor and PCBs make up the mechanical components.
-On the electrical end, we used multiple components: an H-bridge motor driver and Pi Pico was used to run the motor, a Pico W tranmit images to our system, a hall sensor detected the time period of each arm rotation, and an inductive supply powered up all the required components.
+On the electrical end, we used multiple components: an H-bridge motor driver and Pi Pico was used to run the motor, a Pico W transit images to our system, a hall sensor detected the time period of each arm rotation, and an inductive supply powered up all the required components.
 The actual algorithm to send images over Wifi using TCP and to display them on the LEDs was implemented in C and Python.

 # High Level Design